 (d) send to you downloads purchased via the website;

-(e) send information about the services you have requested information about, statements and or invoices to you, and or collect payments from you;
+(e) send information to you about our services, statements and or invoices, and collect payments from you;

-(f) send you general (non-marketing) commercial communications e.g. updates about the status or nature of your purchase or relating to the services enquired about, especially if they may affect any previous communications we may have had with you;
+(f) send you non-marketing communications e.g. updates about the status of your purchase or relating to your enquiry;

-(h) send to you our newsletter and other marketing communications (relating to our business which we think may be of interest to you) by post or by email or similar technology, but only where you have explicitly and knowingly agreed to this;
+(h) send to you our newsletter and other marketing communications which we think may be of interest to you by phone, post, email or similar technologies;

-(i) provide third parties with statistical information about our users – but this information will not identify any individual person; and
+(i) provide third parties e.g. Google with statistical information about our website visitors.
+This information will not identify any specific individual; and

 (j) deal with enquiries and complaints made by or about you relating to the website.